 A reader asked me why I don’t use chalk paint on table legs and that poor reader opened a can of worms.
 I go into this topic a lot in my post Why I Don’t Use Chalk Paint but for table legs specifically, they can make the process a whole lot more work!

-For one thing, chalk paint does not adhere as well to furniture as primer.
+For one thing, chalk paint does not adhere as well to furniture as a primer.
 That’s why it’s great for distressing because it’s not on there very well.
 Also, it will take at least two coats of chalk paint on table legs and then another coat of wax.
-In additions, chalk paint and wax is much more expensive than spray primer and latex, even if you have to buy a sander (see the cost comparison here)! (stepping off my soapbox now…)
+Also, chalk paint and wax are much more expensive than spray primer and latex, even if you have to buy a sander (see the cost comparison here)! (stepping off my soapbox now…)

 More Posts Related to How to Paint Table Legs